- About JMRI, LLC. Board chairperson, JMRI, LLC. Tomonori Tomura

 [A message from the chairman of the Corporate Governance Awards]

-Towards the development of a healthy corporate governance and societal landscape for Japanese businesses, I created the Corporate Governance Award to honour those who have taken steps down the path to better corporate governance, so that Japanese businesses can take sure steps towards higher corporate value and adapt to global and societal demands, including through healthy corporate governance, internal controls, and risk management.
+Towards the development of a healthy corporate governance and societal landscape for Japanese businesses, I created the Corporate Governance Award to honor those who have taken steps down the path to better corporate governance, so that Japanese businesses can take sure steps towards higher corporate value and adapt to global and societal demands, including through healthy corporate governance, internal controls, and risk management.

-In 2012, I gave out the Courageous Auditor Award and the Courageous Whistleblower Award (both trademarks of Mr Tomonori Tomura) for the first time in Japan, and hosted a special panel discussion at the 2012 Corporate Governance Forum.
+In 2012, I gave out the Courageous Auditor Award and the Courageous Whistleblower Award (both trademarks of Mr. Tomonori Tomura) for the first time in Japan, and hosted a special panel discussion at the 2012 Corporate Governance Forum.

-In 2013, I created the Courageous Governance Award for those who have made proactive steps towards corporate governance, and have been honoured with widespread participation and support.
+In 2013, I created the Courageous Governance Award for those who have made proactive steps towards corporate governance, and have been honored with widespread participation and support.
 It is my hope that I can play a role in the creation of an atmosphere that supports and encourages those who take steps towards corporate governance that is beneficial to society.